-Expenses for raw materials and supplies mainly comprise expenses for fuel energy, usage fees and load flow commitments.
+Expenses for raw materials and supplies mainly comprise expenses for fuel energy and usage fees.
 This item also includes expenses for market area conversion and biogas levies, which are largely passed on to the customers and collected in revenues of the transport business.
 The expenses for purchased goods mainly relate to maintenance costs as well as other services purchased in connection with the services business.